-Figure 4.35 3D internal loading case on a portion of a beam in equilibrium
+Figure 4.35 3D internal loading on a portion of a beam in equilibrium.

 Types

-To ensure the equilibrium of any of the portions, the internal loading system must balance the resultant forces and moments acting along each of the three axes x, y and z.
-This means that one may distinguish in 3D six types of internal loadings (Hibbeler, 2011):
+To ensure the equilibrium of all portions, the internal loading system must balance the resultant forces and moments acting along each of the three axes x, y, and z.
+This means that in, 3D, one may distinguish six types of internal loadings (Hibbeler, 2011):

-The axial force N: internal force acting along the longitudinal axis (x-axis) of the beam’s portion and compensating the resultant component of the external forces acting along the x-axis of the same portion.
+The axial force N, which is an internal force acting along the longitudinal axis (x axis) of the portion of the beam and that compensates the resultant component of the external forces acting along the x axis of the same portion.

-The shear force Vy: internal force acting along the transverse axis (y-axis) of the beam’s portion and compensating the resultant component of the external forces acting along the y-axis of the same portion.
+The shear force Vy, which is an internal force acting along the transverse axis (y axis) of the portion of the beam and that compensates for the resultant component of the external forces acting along the y axis of the same portion.

-The shear force Vz: internal force acting along the transverse axis (z-axis) of the beam’s portion and compensating the resultant component of the external forces acting along the z-axis of the same portion.
+The shear force Vz, which is an internal force acting along the transverse axis (z axis) of the portion of the beam and that compensates the resultant component of the external forces acting along the z axis of the same portion.

-The torsional moment Mx: internal moment acting about the longitudinal axis (x-axis) of the beam’s portion and compensating the resultant component of the external moments acting along the x-axis of the same portion.
+The torsional moment Mx, which is the internal moment acting about the longitudinal axis (x axis) of the portion of the beam and that compensates for the resultant component of the external moments acting along the x axis of the same portion.

-The bending moment My: internal moment acting about the transverse axis (y-axis) of the beam’s portion and compensating the resultant component of the external moments acting along the y-axis of the same portion.
+The bending moment My, which is the internal moment acting about the transverse axis (y axis) of the portion of the beam and which compensates the resultant component of the external moments acting along the y axis of the same portion.

-The bending moment Mz: internal moment acting about the transverse axis (z-axis) of the beam’s portion and compensating the resultant component of the external moments acting along the z-axis of the same portion.
+The bending moment Mz, which is an internal moment acting about the transverse axis (z axis) of the portion of the beam and which compensates the resultant component of the external moments acting along the z axis of the same portion.

 Sign convention

-The six types of internal loading described in the previous section are in fact algebraic quantities that could be either positive or negative.
-The assignment of algebraic signs follows the following convention (Hibbeler, 2011):
+The six types of internal loading described in the previous section are in fact algebraic quantities that may be either positive or negative.
+The assignment of algebraic signs obeys the following convention (Hibbeler, 2011):

-The axial force N: it is counted positive when it acts outward from the cross-section or physically when the portion is under tension.
-This means that, at the left portion N is positive when it has the same sense as the x-axis while at the right portion N is positive when it is oriented opposite to the x-axis.
+The axial force N is positive when it acts outward from the cross section or physically when the portion is under tension.
+This means that, for the left (right) portion, N is positive when it has the same (opposite) sense as the x axis.

-The shear force Vy: it is counted positive when it acts downward (opposite sense to y-axis) at the left portion and thus it is positive also when it acts upward (same sense as y-axis) at the right portion.
+The shear force Vy is positive when it acts downward (opposite the sense of the y axis) in the left portion and positive when it acts upward (same as the sense of the y axis) in the right portion.

-The shear force Vz: it is counted positive when it acts inward (opposite sense to z-axis) at the left portion and thus it is positive also when it acts outward (same sense as z-axis) at the right portion.
+The shear force Vz is positive when it acts inward (opposite the sense of the z axis) in the left portion and positive when it acts outward (same as the sense of the z axis) in the right portion.

-The torsional moment Mx: it is counted positive when it acts outward from the cross-section.
-This means that, at the left portion Mx is positive when it rotates following the right-hand rule around the x-axis while at the right portion Mx is positive when it rotates opposite to the right-hand rule around the x-axis.
+The torsional moment Mx is positive when it acts outward from the cross-section.
+This means that, for the left portion, Mx is positive when it rotates following the right-hand rule around the x axis whereas, for the right portion, Mx is positive when it rotates opposite to the right-hand rule around the x axis.

-The bending moment My: it is counted positive when it rotates following the right-hand rule around the y-axis while at the right portion it is positive when it rotates opposite to the right-hand rule around the y-axis.
+The bending moment My is positive when it rotates following the right-hand rule around the y axis whereas, for the right portion, it is positive when it rotates opposite to the right-hand rule around the y axis.